 Like us on Facebook for CERT program news and updates!

-Become an Austin CERT Volunteer
+Austin CERT Training

 The 24 hours of required core training educates people about disaster preparedness for specific types of hazards, and trains them in basic disaster response skills and the role of a CERT volunteer.
 Using the training learned in the classroom and during exercises, CERT members can assist others in their neighborhood or workplace following an event when professional responders are not immediately available to help.